MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/vector-search.md

 ```

 > [!TIP]
-> For more information on how to generate embeddings see [embedding generation.](./embedding-generation.md).
+> For more information on how to generate embeddings see [embedding generation](./embedding-generation.md).

 ## Supported Vector Types

 `VectorizedSearchAsync` takes a generic type as the vector parameter.
-The types of vectors supported vary by each data store.
+The types of vectors supported y each data store vary.
 See [the documentation for each connector](./out-of-the-box-connectors/index.md) for the list of supported vector types.

 It is also important for the search vector type to match the target vector that is being searched, e.g. if you have two vectors
-on the same record with different vector types.
+on the same record with different vector types, make sure that the search vector you supply matches the type of the specific vector
+you are targeting.
-See [VectorPropertyName](#vectorpropertyname) for how to to pick a target vector if you have more than one per record.
+See [VectorPropertyName](#vectorpropertyname) for how to pick a target vector if you have more than one per record.

 ## Vector Search Options